 The role that women play in media has become a hotly-discussed topic in recent years, with some alleging that there is an unfair bias towards men in this industry, both in terms of the opportunities they get and the money they receive.
-This can be most acutely be seen in Hollywood, where the battle of the sexes re-emerges during every awards season.
-Since 2010, only two of the 35 film-makers nominated for the Golden Globe award for Best Director have been female, and, in 2015, females made up just 19 percent of the non-acting Academy Award nominees.
+This can be most acutely seen in Hollywood, where the battle of the sexes re-emerges during every awards season.
+Since 2010, only two of the 40 film-makers nominated for the Golden Globe award for Best Director have been female

-Journalism has also failed to shake off its image of being a traditionally male-dominated industry, as almost 63 percent of newspaper jobs are occupied by men.
-This trend can be seen across some of the largest newspapers in the United States, with The New York Times, USA Today, and The Washington Post all having a workforce which is over 60 percent male.
-Furthermore, in 2016, a female within the publishing industry could expect to earn on average 35 thousand U.S. dollars less per year than a male counterpart.
+Journalism has also failed to shake off its image of being a traditionally male-dominated industry, especially in fields like sports, technology, and international politics, in which a huge majority of journalists are men.
+This trend of underrepresentation can be seen across some of the largest newspapers in the United States, with publications like the USA Today and the Wall Street Journal having workforces which are over 60 percent male.
+Furthermore, in 2018, females employed within the publishing industry could expect to earn on average 27 thousand U.S. dollars less per year than their male counterparts.

 This text provides general information.
 Statista assumes no